Last updated on March 3rd, 2020 at 11:18 am

 In May 2006 the .mobi TLD (Top Level Domain) was released and trademarked companies began registering their websites.
 By August of the same year, the domain suffix would be thrown open to the public for general domain registration.

-However, the release of the new TLD has not gone without criticism since many in the industry consider the opportunity a threat to the Web as a division of content, encouraging developers to build device-specific content thus splintering the Web.
+The introduction of the .mobi domain divided opinions.
+While it streamlined mobile content delivery, some criticized it for potentially fragmenting the Web with many in the industry considering the opportunity a threat to the Web as a division of content, encouraging developers to build device-specific content thus splintering the Web.
 Tim Berners-Lee, head of W3C publicly voiced his dissent:

 “I thought the .mobi domain was a bad idea.
 I still do.”